kukuu/OOD-OOP/README-OOP.md

 #### 2. Encapsulation

 Programmers enjoy putting little things together as well as taking things apart.
 Although self satisfying, such in-depth knowledge of an item’s inner working is normally not a requirement.
 Millions of people use radio sets and computers, however not knowing the underlying architecture and procedures of how they work.
 Typical example is the radio.
 By changing a station, what you are actually doing is changing the signal to a different frequency associated with another radio station.
-Failing to understand this concept should not stop you from using the radio, because the interface takes care to hide such details.
+Failing to understand this concept should not stop you from using the radio, because the interface takes care to hide such details - Gateways per say.

 In OOP, the practice of separating the user from the true inner workings of an application through well-known interfaces is known as encapsulation.
 The embodiment of the application is a number of independent components.
 These components are known as objects and objects are created from a blue print or templates called class.